7h3v01c3/tutorials/force_rescan_windows_tutorial.md

 ---

-### **Final Steps**
+## **Step D: Finalize and Secure Your Wallet**

-1. Set a strong password for your Divi Desktop Application if you haven’t already done so.
+1. Double-check that you've set a **strong and secure password** for your Divi Desktop Application.
+If you haven’t done so yet, navigate to the **Security Settings** in the application and set a password now.
+This ensures your wallet is protected.
-2. Close the Divi Desktop Application, exit completely.
+2. Fully close the Divi Desktop Application to complete the process.
-3. Close "X" the cmd window now!
+3. Exit the Command Prompt (CMD) window by clicking the "X" or typing `exit` and pressing Enter.

+> **Note:** Always ensure your wallet is password-protected to safeguard your funds and sensitive data.
 ---

 > **Important:** This process rescans the blockchain for your wallet's transactions without creating a new wallet file.
 By keeping your `wallet.dat` intact, all your previous data is preserved during the rescan.